simplesurance/baur/README.md

 baur detects which applications need to be build by calculating a digest of the application's build inputs and comparing them with digests from previous builds.
 If a build with the same build input digest was done in the past, a build is not necessary.
-If the build input digest differs from the stored ones, baur builds the application.
+If the build input digest differs from the stored ones, baur runs a user-specified command to build the application.

-In contrast to build systems like [Bazel](https://github.com/bazelbuild/bazel) or [Please](https://github.com/thought-machine/please), baur does not provide the logic to build your software.
-Instead you can continue to use your existing build scripts.1

 ## Content
 * [Example Repository](#Example-Repository)